alshapton/MC6800Catalogue/README.md

 ## Collection

 There are items in the collection which are detailed here which increase over time.
+The collection can be found [here](collection.md)

 ## Conventions Used